Academy unearths long-lost 'race films' in black cinema exhibit

 The gallery ends with the early 1970s rise of the blaxploitation genre, pioneered by director Melvin Van Peebles who, like Poitier, died months before the exhibition could open.

-"I hope that they would be very proud of this exhibition," Dr Combs told AFP.
+"I hope that they would be very proud of this exhibition," said Dr Combs.

 The group was also pummelled with criticism for a dearth of black Oscar nominees during the #OscarsSoWhite movement, which emerged in 2015.